Grenada: Mark Isaac becomes foreign minister and Anthony Boatswain finance minister.

 France: Finance Minister Dominique Strauss-Kahn resigns.
 Christian Sautter is named to replace him.

 Panama: Former president (1969-78) Demetrio Lakas Bahas dies.

 United States: Incumbent Paul Patton (Democrat) wins gubernatorial elections in Kentucky with 59% of the vote, against 23% for Peppy Martin (Republican) and 16% for Gatewood Galbraith (Reform).
-In Mississippi, Ronnie Musgrove (Democrat) and Mike Parker (Republican) win 49% each; the state House of Representatives will choose between them on Jan.
+In Mississippi, Ronnie Musgrove (Democrat) wins 49.6% of the vote and Mike Parker (Republican) 48.5%; the state House of Representatives will choose between them on Jan.
 4, 2000.

 Armenia: President Robert Kocharyan appoints Aram Sarkisyan, brother of the assassinated Vazgen Sarkisyan, as prime minister.
-In the new government completed on November 13, Haik Harutyunyan becomes interior minister (effective November 15).
+In the new government completed on November 13, Hayk Harutyunyan becomes interior minister (effective November 15).